Jonathan Soros: Other groups

 Soros has worked with MoveOn.org and other political advocacy groups.
 He is a senior fellow at the Roosevelt Institute and a member of the board of directors of the New America Foundation and the Open Society Foundations.
 He is a donor to the Democracy Alliance.

 He supports the New York Leadership for Accountable Government, formed about 2012.
 By March 2013, he supported small donor democracy, in which small-dollar campaign contributions are multiple-matched to increase participation by citizens and donor diversity.
 (Note: He spoke at a small donor democracy event hosted by Committee for Economic Development (CED), League of Women Voters, Americans for Campaign Reform, NY LEAD, and the Brennan Center for Justice that month.)

 He contributed to Hillary Clinton and Martin O'Malley's presidential campaigns in 2015.
 In 2016, he donated $1 million to the Planned Parenthood Super PAC, which supported the Hillary Clinton presidential campaign.

 Personal life

-Soros married Jennifer Allan in 1997, who was a social worker when they met.
-The two first met while working for the 1992 Clinton-Gore presidential campaign.
-Beginning in 2000, the couple lived in a townhouse in the West Village of Manhattan.
+Soros married Jennifer Allan in 1997, who was then a social worker.
+They met while working for the 1992 Clinton-Gore presidential campaign.
+Beginning in 2000, they lived in a townhouse in the West Village of Manhattan.